-$^{^{19}}$ For both the within EMU and the within NON EMU sub-samples there are no outliers so we mantain all 30 observations for each group.
+$^{20}$ For both the within EMU and the within NON EMU subsamples, there are no outliers so we maintain all 30 observations for each group.

-$^{^{20}}$ This result stresses how the peculiar stronger convergence of within EMU countries is not driven at all by the nature of the bilateral dispersion measure which is investing country-dependent.
-If it were the case we should observe a different convergence of EMU portfolios also with respect to NON EMU countries and so different convergence slopes in Figure 5 and 6.
+$^{21}$ This result stresses how the peculiar, stronger convergence of within EMU countries is not driven at all by the nature of the bilateral dispersion measure, that is defined relative to a particular investing country.
+If this were the case and the higher convergence were uniquely due to some characteristics of EMU countries as investors, then we should observe a different convergence of EMU portfolios also with respect to NON EMU countries and so a different convergence slope in Figure 5 and 6.

-$^{^{21}}$ For sake of simplicity, we consider only the linear least square case since the logarithmic case shows a qualitatively similar pattern.

-$^{^{22}}$ We exclude one outlier for the within EMU bpw and two outliers for the between EMU-NON EMU bpw.
-Including the outliers the regression coefficient for the within EMU bpw would have been even larger (-0.031) while the coefficient for the between EMU-NON EMU bpw (-0.004) would have been even lower so further supporting our conjecture.
+$^{22}$ For the sake of clarity, we report only the linear least square case (the logarithmic case shows a qualitatively similar pattern). $^{23}$ We exclude one outlier for the within EMU bpw and two outliers for the between EMU-NON EMU bpw.
+Including the outliers the regression coefficient for the within EMU bpw would have been even larger (-0.031\), while the coefficient for the between EMU-NON EMU bpw (-0.004\\\) would have been even lower, further supporting our hypothesis.